California Forklift Accident Lawyers

 Manufacturing Defects

 Manufacturers are required to provide safe products to consumers.
 Manufacturing defects, especially on the critical parts of heavy machinery, can cause accidents.
 If a manufacturer does not design or produce safe equipment, it might face legal liability.
-A proper investigation should be completed to determine the cause of the accident and hold the manufacturer accountable for causing it.
+A proper investigation should be completed to determine the cause of the accident and hold the manufacturer accountable if they caused it.

 Construction Site Hazards